jamespic/technical-test-internal/README.md

 Hermes QA Technical Test
 ========================

-For the Hermes QA Technical test, you'll be working with a toy application.
+For the Hermes QA Technical Test, you'll be working with a fake application.
 The application is a simple RESTful service, for use by a Question and Answer website, like [Stack Overflow](http://stackoverflow.com/).

-The application is written in NodeJS, and it has a basic suite of tests written in [cucumber.js](https://github.com/cucumber/cucumber-js), that you can use as your starting point.
+The application is written in [NodeJS](https://nodejs.org), and it has a basic suite of tests written in [cucumber.js](https://github.com/cucumber/cucumber-js), that you can use as your starting point.

 There's no web interface (it's a RESTful service), but you can query it with your favourite REST client if that suits your way of working.